-George Pratt Shultz is an economist and Republican presidential adviser known best as the secretary of state under Ronald Reagan
+George Pratt Shultz was an economist and Republican presidential adviser known best as the U.S. Secretary of State under Ronald Reagan

 's administration in 1969.
-He served as secretary of labor, director of the Office of Management and Budget and secretary of the treasury under Nixon.
+Under Nixon he served as Secretary of Labor, Director of the Office of Management and Budget, and then Secretary of the Treasury.
 He returned to the private sector in 1974, a few months before Nixon's resignation, and became president and director of the Bechtel Group, a San Francisco-based engineering and financial firm.
-Already an economic advisor to President Ronald Reagan
+Already serving as an economic advisor to President Ronald Reagan

 , Shultz left his post at Bechtel to replace Alexander Haig